 Admission to upper-division work and requirements for continuing study: Some undergraduate academic programs admit new students as undeclared or entry-level majors within a college or school.
 In such cases, students must meet certain requirements-earn a certain grade point average in specified coursework, for example-to move into upper-level study.
 In some cases, students must apply for admission to a concentration or to a professional program after meeting the specified requirements.

-Additional Information: Prospective undergraduate students and applicants should review online information provided by the colleges and schools (http://www.utexas.edu/academics/colleges-schools) that offer the majors in which they are interested and should consult the Undergraduate Catalog for details.
+Additional Information: Prospective undergraduate students and applicants should review online information provided by the colleges and schools that offer the majors in which they are interested and should consult the Undergraduate Catalog for details.

 Readmission of Former Undergraduate Students